clauswilke/dataviz/docs/avoid_line_drawings.md

 We can attempt to address the problem of porous boundaries by using colored lines rather than dashed lines (Figure \@ref(fig:iris-densities-colored-lines)).
 However, the density areas in the resulting plot still have little visual presence.
 Overall, I find the version with filled areas (Figure \@ref(fig:iris-densities-filled)) the most clear and intuitive.
 It is important, however, to make the filled areas partially transparent, so that the complete distribution for each species is visible.

 (ref:iris-densities-colored-lines) Density estimates of the sepal lengths of three different iris species.
-By using solid, colored lines we have solved the probme of Figure \@ref(fig:iris-densities-lines) that the areas below and above the lines seem to be connected.
+By using solid, colored lines we have solved the problem of Figure \@ref(fig:iris-densities-lines) that the areas below and above the lines seem to be connected.
 However, we still don't have a strong sense of the size of the area under each curve.

 <div class="figure" style="text-align: center">
 <img src="avoid_line_drawings_files/figure-html/iris-densities-colored-lines-1.png" alt="(ref:iris-densities-colored-lines)" width="576" />